 As a rule of thumb, if you’re going to be living in a particular location for less than four years, you would most likely be better off renting rather than buying.
 This is primarily because of various fees and closing costs that you must pay to purchase a home.

-According to Zillow.com, closing costs are between about 2 to 5 percent of the purchase price of a home.
-By law lenders must provide closing cost estimates to you within three days of receiving your loan application.
+Closing costs are between 2 to 5 percent of the purchase price of a home.
+Closing costs include expenditures on appraisals, title insurance, attorney fees, taxes, etc. By law, lenders must provide closing cost estimates to you within three days of receiving your loan application.

 The lender may offer to waive some closing costs.
 But beware, sometimes the lender will make up for this concession by charging you a higher rate of interest, which can add up to much more than the closing costs over 30 years of mortgage payments.